17 May Kisspeptin

 Kisspeptin was originally named metastin after its ability to prevent the spread of cancer (metastasis) and has a non-hormonal role.

 Kisspeptin enters into receptor sites in the pituitary gland, starting a reaction that causes the gland to release neurotransmitters.
-Those neurotransmitters then signal the release of luteinizing hormone and follicle-stimulating hormone.
+Those neurotransmitters then signal the release of LH and FH.
 These hormones have a role to play in the production of testosterone and oestradiol.
-Without Kisspeptin, this entire chain reaction would be damaged.
+Without Kisspeptin, this entire chain reaction would be compromised.